Ford works team (Australia): Allan Moffat and Al Turner

 After some impressive performances in his Ford Mustang Boss 302 Improved Production touring car in 1969, Canadian-born Allan Moffat joined the Ford team and became the team's No.1 driver.
 With Harry Firth switching to Holden and forming the Holden Dealer Team, American Al Turner was signed up as the new team manager.

 The Ford XW Falcon GTHO Phase I powered by the 5.8 L, 351 "Windsor" V8 engine looked to be a big threat at the 1969 Hardie-Ferodo 500 against the new Holden HT Monaro GTS350 with the GTHO's proving to have a slight speed advantage over the 5.7 L, 350 Chevrolet V8 powered Monaros, but Al Turner's tactic of flying in untested special tyres from the USA proved to be the undoing of the Ford challenge as Falcons kept pulling into the pits with shredded tyres.
 Ironically, the one Ford works car that did not chew through its tyres was the one driven by Moffat and Allan Hamilton.
-Moffat contends that had he not been called into the pits early to change tyres after the failures on the Geoghegan brothers car and the Gibson/Seton car, that he would have won the race.
+Moffat contends that, had he not been called into the pits early to change tyres after the failures on the Geoghegan brothers' car and the Gibson/Seton car, he would have won the race.
 Unlike Pete Geoghegan and Fred Gibson, Moffat had looked after his tyres and the unscheduled stop ultimately cost the team victory.
 Following the race, Ford took the extraordinary step of running a full page newspaper add with the caption of "We were a little deflated".

 The 1970 Bathurst race was a 1–2 victory for the Ford works team with Allan Moffat winning his first Bathurst 500 in a Ford XW Falcon GTHO Phase II from team-mate Bruce McPhee whose car was much healthier but was holding back in the final laps following team orders.
 The Phase II GTHO Falcon's, while still using a 5.8 L V8 engine, were now using the Australian manufactured 351 "Cleveland" engine rather than the imported 351 Windsor engines.